 If the tenant does not comply with the notice by fixing the problem, paying rent, or vacating the premises, the landlord will be able to file a complaint to the court.
 The court will then set a hearing date.
 If the landlord wins the hearing, they must wait 11 days before filing an order of possession.
 The order of possession will indicate the date by which the tenant has to move out, which will be at least 10 days.
 On the day after this date, the landlord and sheriff or constable can change the locks and evict the tenant.

 Evictions become necessary when tenants become a problem.
 Thorough tenant screening, however, can significantly limit the amount of evictions that become necessary.
 Here at Keyrenter, we follow a 13 point screening process to identify high-quality tenants that are unlikely to cause problems.
-To learn more about the steps of the eviction process in Pennsylvania, contact us at the Keyrenter in Main Line today!
+To learn more about the steps of the eviction process in Philadelphia, contact us at the Keyrenter in Main Line today!